Cray-HPE/docs-csm/operations/security_and_authentication/Vault_Service_Recovery.md

 1. (`ncn-mw#`) Verify that a backup of the Vault data exists.

-   1. Verify a completed backup exists.
+   1. Verify that a completed backup exists.

       ```bash
       velero get backup | grep vault-daily-backup | grep -i completed